Right Arrow

 What’s the best way to integrate safety technology with existing camera systems?

-Look for solutions that work with your current POE or legacy cameras, offer cloud-native storage, and provide unlimited user access.
+Look for solutions that work with your current POE or legacy cameras, offer cloud-native storage, and include unlimited user access.
 This way, you avoid a costly rip-and-replace and can scale as your needs change.

-How can safety technology help reduce stress for safety managers?
+How can safety technology help reduce stress for safety teams?

 About the author